Energy-dynamics interplay in temporal networks triggers explosive synchronization: interplay between energy and synchronization

 \subsection{Interactions driven by intrinsic energy}

-In this scenario, the elements of the adjacency matrix (which defines the network structure) are conditioned by the intrinsic energy of systems $i$ and $j$.
-Accordingly, the entries of the matrix $\mathbf{G}$ are given by Eq.~\ref{eq::eq5}, as previously defined.
-To obtain the analytical expression of the intrinsic energy for each system in the network, we follow the method proposed by Sarasola et al~\cite{sarasola2004energy}, as described in Eq.~\ref{eq::eq3}.
-Applying Eq.~\ref{eq::eq3} to each system in the network leads to the condition expressed in Eq.~\ref{eq::eq10} (for more details, see Refs.~\cite{sarasola2004energy, njougouo2020dynamics}).
+We consider here that the coupling between the elements of the network is determined by their intrinsic energy.
+In other words, the network structure encoded by the adjacency matrix $\mathbf{G}(t)$ at each time $t$ is generated according to Eq.~\ref{eq::eq5}, where $\mathbf{H}_j(t)$ denotes the intrinsic energy of system $j$ at time $t$.
+To derive the analytical expression of the intrinsic energy $\mathbf{H}_j$ for each system $j$ in the network, we follow the method proposed by Sarasola et al.~\cite{sarasola2004energy}, as detailed in Sec.~\ref{sec::HF}.
+According to Eq.~\ref{eq::eq2}, the local dynamics of each R\"ossler system in the network at each time step $t$ can be decomposed into the sum of two vector fields: a divergence-free vector field $\mathbf{F}_c(\mathbf{X}_j)$ and a gradient vector field $\mathbf{F}_d(\mathbf{X}_j)$, commonly referred to as the dissipative component, which is expressed in Eq.~\ref{eqfd}.